-We want our clients to avoid sugar and the many forms it comes in and chemicals and/or preservatives, as much as possible.
+We want our clients to avoid oil, sugar, and the many forms it comes in, and chemicals and/or preservatives, as much as possible.
 (I have linked a great article to learn about common food additives here.)
-There are two places on the label that you will need to focus on in identifying whether or not the product is good to purchase while on the diet.
+There are two places on the label that you will need to focus on to identify whether or not the product is good to purchase while on the diet.
 The first place is the ingredient list and the second place is the nutritional facts.

 When judging a product concerning sugar, start with the ingredient list.
 If sugar or the many variations of sugar that are used in foods is listed as an added ingredient, then almost always your coach or the BTM2 admins will say not to use it.
 Any ingredient that ends in an “ose” is sugar in some form.
 The one “ose” ingredient you CAN have is called cellulose.
 It is actually a plant fiber and is an acceptable ingredient.